Some advices on how to set up your development environment for Orchard Development.

 - TestDriven.Net or NUnit Test Adapter for running unit tests (beware with NUnit Test Adapter that you have to build the solution while Test Explorer is open to get tests discovered; then use "Group By -> Project" to see better).

-- Productivity Power Tools 2017 or Productivity Power Tools 2015 mostly for the feature of being able to clean-up unneeded using statements and for re-opening files just closed.
+- Productivity Power Tools 2017/2019 mostly for the feature of being able to clean-up unneeded using statements and for re-opening files just closed.
+Power Commands for similar features.

 - SQL Server Compact & SQLite Toolbox for browsing an SQL CE database.